-Kate's mother has arthritis and her sister and brother both have Autism Spectrum Disorder.
+Kate's mother has arthritis and her sister and brother both have autism.

-Kate herself has ME and struggled with self-harm and depression when everything got too much.
+Kate herself has ME and has struggled when everything has got too much.

 Despite this, Kate was keen to meet other young people, make friends, get out of the house and begin studying again.
 Her local Carers Trust Network Partner encouraged her to participate in a range of trips and events including a visit to Thorpe Park and a Christmas meal where she met other young adult carers in similar situations.

-Kate also met regularly with a support worker in a local café to chat and offload and has attended courses on first aid, money management and individual resilience.
+Kate also met regularly with a carer support worker in a local cafe to chat and offload and has attended courses on first aid, money management and individual resilience.

 * Identities and photos of carers have been changed in the interest of privacy.